Phalcode/gamevault-docs/docs/intro.md

 ## What is Crackpipe

-Crackpipe is a free, open-source, and decentralized gaming platform, offering an alternative to popular ones like Steam, Epic Games, and others.
-Unlike traditional platforms where you buy games, Crackpipe allows you and your friends to play and keep track of games stored on a file server.
+Crackpipe is an innovative gaming platform providing a decentralized, open-source alternative to popular gaming platforms like Steam and Epic Games.
+It allows you and your friends to enjoy playing and organizing games stored **on your own file server**.

-Think of it as Jellyfin, but for video games.
-You don't buy games on Crackpipe; instead, you bring your games from wherever you have them, and the platform organizes them for you.
+But Crackpipe operates differently.
+You can not buy games on this platform.
+Instead, think of it as your personal Steam or Jellyfin for video games.
+You bring your own games from wherever you have them, and the platform detects and provides a user-friendly interface to easily download, install, and track your playtimes and progress.
+You can not stream games with this app.

-Crackpipe has two main components: a self-hosted NestJS Backend Application and one or more Windows Store App Clients.
+The Crackpipe ecosystem consists of two main components: a self-hosted NestJS Backend Application and one or more Windows Store App Clients, ensuring a seamless and efficient gaming experience.

-It is intended to work with "alternatively obtained" games, like DRM-free games, instead of games from traditional platforms While Crackpipe can be used with cracked games, it does not promote or support piracy.
+Crackpipe is specifically designed for "alternatively obtained" games, such as DRM-free games, rather than games from conventional platforms.
+It's important to note that while Crackpipe can be used with cracked games, it does not endorse or support piracy.

+In summary, Crackpipe empowers gamers by offering a flexible and convenient way to organize and play their game library from a self-hosted file server.

 ## Features